 Many people have unanswered questions about setting themselves up for a successful retirement.
 Below are the primary risks to consider and some general ideas for overcoming them.
-We help our clients with these strategies, which starts with identifying the amounts needed to fund goals.
+We help our clients address these risks through financial planning, which starts with identifying the amounts needed to fund goals (like retirement).
 This conversation is different for everyone, so we invite you to connect.

 Underfunding:

-Try to maximize your employer’s retirement plan.
+Not saving enough for retirement becomes harder to correct in later years.
+Try to maximize saving through your employer’s retirement plan.
 Many Americans contribute only the amount that triggers an employer match, failing to adequately fund this primary channel for retirement savings.
 Since salary-deferral contributions are not taxed, the reduction to your take-home pay is less than any contribution increase.

 Overspending: